Seteeri/Particle/README.md

 # Inspirations

+* Primary:

   * Transformers: Beast Wars, Digimon, Reboot, Tron - bridging the divide between the digital world and reality, users and programs
   * Evernote by Stepan Pachikov
     * To remember everything, an extension of the human brain
   * Oberon OS by Niklaus Wirth at ETH Zürich
     * To structure a system in such a way that it can be described, explained, and understood as a whole
   * The Humane Interface by Jeff Raskin
   * LISP discovered by John McCarthy
   * Lisp Machines by Xerox PARC and MIT
   * Presentation Based User Interfaces by E.C.
 Ciccarelli at MIT
   * Apple Inc.
     * HyperCard by Bill Atkinson
     * Open Dylan
     * OpenDoc
   * Emacs by RMS at MIT
   * Firefox Tree Style Tab addon

-* Others:
+* Programs (in no particular order):

   * Compiz 3D effects
-  * Uzbl/Conkeror numbered links for navigation
+  * Uzbl numbered links for navigation
+  * Unreal Blueprints
-  * Unreal Blueprints, Blender nodal systems
+  * Blender Nodes
-  * EagleMode ZUI system
+  * EagleMode ZUI
-  * Microsoft Excel
+  * Microsoft Excel by MS
+  * Tetris by Alexey Pajitnov
   * Intentional Programming by Charles Simonyi at Microsoft

+* Users (in no particular order):

   * Alan Kay
   * Sir Tim Berners-Lee
   * Paul Graham